benal20/Agenda.gml/README.md

   do_animation("attack_end", agenda.create_todo())
 })
 ```
-A final callback can be chained onto an Agenda with the `and_finally(callback)` method.
+A final callback can be chained onto an Agenda with the `and_finally([callback])` method.
-<br>This does not create a new Agenda, and cannot be chained onto.
+<br>This does not create a new Agenda, and cannot be chained off of.
 ```js
 agenda_create(self, function(agenda, value) {
   do_animation("attack_start", agenda.create_todo())